How To Make a Ytong Nest - Ant Keeping Tutorial

 The Front Panel

 Now we have to make the acrylic front panel.
-After we’ve taken the needed measurement we can start cutting the piece.
-For this nest I am using plexiglass, a very easy-to-find type of transparent plastic.
+After we’ve taken the needed measurements we can start cutting the piece.
+For this nest, I am using plexiglass, a very easy-to-find type of transparent plastic.

 Here’s the panel.